Phlebotomy

 Whether you're just starting out or looking to advance your skills, Dreambound is designed to guide you every step of the way, ensuring you find a program that fits your needs and sets you up for success in the field of phlebotomy.

-To obtain your phlebotomy certification in New York, you must:
+To get your phlebotomy certification in New York, follow these steps to ensure you meet all the requirements:

-1. Enroll in an approved training program: Choose a phlebotomy training program that is approved by the New York State Department of Health.
+1. Research approved training programs: Look for phlebotomy training programs that are approved by the New York State Department of Health.
+Ensure the program meets state standards and prepares you effectively for certification.

-3. Pass a national certification exam: Successfully complete a national certification exam, such as the one offered by the National Healthcareer Association (NHA).
+5. Pass the national certification exam: Take and pass a national certification exam, such as the one offered by the National Healthcareer Association (NHA).
+Successfully passing this exam will grant you certification and qualify you for phlebotomy jobs.

 To secure a job as a phlebotomist in New York, you can: